Who Founded Jamestown

 It was chartered by King James I in 1606.
 The company supported the English national goals.
-There was disease, conflict with local American tribes living there and famine initially which made Jamestown almost a failure.
+There was a disease, conflict with local American tribes living there, and famine initially which made Jamestown almost a failure.

 In 1610, there came a new group of supplies and settlers.
 The first export which resulted in profit was tobacco, and there was a lot of peace in that period.
 John Rolfe, who was a colonist got married to Pocahontas who was the daughter of the chief of Algonquian.

 In the 1620s, the area of Jamestown was expanded to a New Town which was built towards the east.
 The Virginia Company wanted to search for silver and gold deposits in the New World and the river route to the Pacific Ocean.
 They thought if they could find so, they would make trade relations with Orient.